 Birth Mother Grief

-Becoming a mother pulls at all emotions at once.
-A mother may be excited, thrilled, sad and scared.
-This is compounded by the process of adoption.
-An adoptive mother may have feelings of sadness, depression and even grief when her new baby is placed in her arms for the first time.
-While she is also happy that her dreams of a family have finally come true, she may also experience empathy for the woman who chose to let go of her own child.
-A Catholic open adoption has shown to help both adoptive and birth mothers to quickly get through the grieving process.
 While no adoption is without some pain, knowing that the child is being raised by a loving, supportive Catholic family helps the birth mother to feel joy in the life that she has chosen for the child.
-Likewise, knowing that she will be able to watch as the child grows, communicate with the baby and even meet in person can make the adoption a happy occasion rather than a sad one.
+Likewise, knowing that she will be able to watch as the child grows, communicate with the baby, and even meet in person can make the adoption a happy occasion rather than a sad one.
 Adoptive moms can find comfort in their Catholic faith.
 The Catholic adoption should prepare them for any of the emotions they might feel once the adoption is complete.
-By continuing to communicate with any support groups, spiritual leaders, friends and family, adoptive moms will discover just how much they have to offer.
-They will understand why they were chosen, by the birth parents as well as by God.
+By continuing to communicate with any support groups, spiritual leaders, friends, and family, adoptive moms will discover just how much they have to offer.
+They will understand why they were chosen, by their birth parents as well as by God.

 Catholic family in church with adopted baby